ZhenniLiu/Alexa-Ordering-Five-Gals/README.md

 It allows user to access a set menu, place an order, and display on the restaurant screen.

 Here's the instructions to how to recreate this skill for it to run on your own amazon echo:

+To recreate this skill, you will need to acquire some simple knowledge of how alexa skill kit and amazon web services works, please refer to step 8a and 8b if you would like some tutorials.

 1. You will need to create an account with the Amazon Developer
 2. Once you have an account, create a new alexa skill and import the intents.json file.

 a) innovation name: five gals - used to invoke the skill with amazon echo

 b) intents: - used to activate specific actions within the skills such as getting the hours or placing an order

 3. In order to host the codes and backin of the skill, you will need to use Amazon Web Services: create an account